CodePushGo/website/src/content/blog/en/appflow-shutdown-alternative.md

 ## Our Commitment to the Ecosystem

-The Ionic and Capacitor ecosystem remains strong and vibrant.
+The Ionic and React Native ecosystem remains strong and vibrant.
 At CodePushGo, we deeply value this ecosystem and are fully committed to its future.
 As a self-funded and sustainable company, we're not just providing alternatives – we're actively investing in the ecosystem's growth and stability.

 ### Why Trust CodePushGo?
-We love Ionic and Capacitor, and we're here for the long haul.
+We love Ionic and React Native, and we're here for the long haul.
 If any part of the ecosystem needs support, we stand ready to fork and maintain it – that's the power of open source.
 Our commitment isn't just words; it's backed by action:

 ### Proven Track Record
 - **Massive Scale**: Serving over 30 million live updates daily in our cloud infrastructure, with even more in self-hosted environments
-- **Active Development**: Created and maintained over 20 plugins in the Capacitor ecosystem: [explore our plugins](https://github.com/cap-go/)
+- **Active Development**: Created and maintained over 20 plugins in the React Native ecosystem: [explore our plugins](https://github.com/cap-go/)
 - **Growing Community**: Successfully helping numerous teams transition to CodePushGo this year
 - **Complete Solutions**: Providing comprehensive CI/CD solutions, from tutorials to full service integration
 - **Sustainable Model**: Self-funded and profitable, ensuring long-term stability for our users